After 22 hours of research evaluating 124 products, we picked Fanola No Yellow Shampoo as our top choice.

 It only makes sense, then, that you minimize using hot styling tools.
 If it’s unavoidable, never skip a good heat protectant spray.
 A heat protectant spray should also be treated as an indispensable addition to your routine on days when you’ll be getting a lot of sun exposure.
 Think of it as an SPF, but for your hair.

 If you feel like you’re not getting adequate results from your purple shampoo, this is what you should do to boost its effectiveness.

 Chelating your hair is the process of removing all the deposited minerals and metals that your hair may have gotten from years of bathing using hard water from the tap.
 If the tap water in your neighborhood contains high levels of chlorine, your hair probably suffers because of it, too.

 These deposited metals and minerals prevent your hair from effectively absorbing all the moisture, pigments, and nutrients that you’re feeding it.
 Removing these deposits will help eliminate brassy tones and make your hair shinier and softer.

 One popular way to chelate your hair involves lemon juice.
-All you have to do is to take a lemon and squeeze it all over your scalp—making sure to cover your roots with the juice.
-Leave it on for a minute, and then rinse thoroughly.
-You can then proceed to apply purple shampoo afterwards.
+Take a lemon and squeeze it all over your scalp—making sure to cover your roots with the juice.
+Leave it for a bit (maybe a couple of minutes) and then rinse thoroughly.
+You can then proceed to apply purple shampoo afterward.

 This technique is also helpful if you want to achieve the same results while using a smaller amount of product than usual.

-It’s fairly simple to accomplish, really.
+It’s relatively simple to accomplish.
 First, apply the shampoo and massage it into dry hair.
 Leave it on for 10 to 15 minutes and then rinse with cold water.
 That’s it!

 But fret not!
-You can always use normal shampoo to wash away some of the pigments.
+You can always use regular shampoo to wash away some of the pigments.
 Remember: the purple is just a temporary color—not a full-on dye—and it can still be removed.